sohelprasad10/homework-1/README.md

 # What Motivates Me

 I’m motivated by solving problems that help real people.
 Knowing my work can make someone’s life easier is rewarding.

+# Career Goals

+I aim to work as a full-stack developer and eventually lead my own tech startup.